DMesek/generic_notifier/README.md

 ref.read(currentPageNotifierProvider.notifier).pop();
 ```

-Navigator can be used even directly by access **globalNavigationProvider** but it is more convenient
+Navigator can be used even directly by accessing **globalNavigationProvider** but it is more convenient
 to navigate through descendant of BaseStateNotifier like shown above and that way you don't have to
 instantiate by yourself RouteAction descendant classes.